textileio/community/docs/powergate/index.md

 Powergate is a collection of libraries, modules, and configurations that can used independently, and composed together to integrate Filecoin into your application or storage system.
 The Powergate is designed to manage one or many Filecoin wallet addresses.
 Each address in Powergate can be independently managed through the [FFS API](#api) (or grouped together into a single _FFS instance_).

-Some benefits of using the Powergate include,
+Some benefits of using the Powergate include:

 - Ensure data stored on Filecoin is available on the IPFS network easily.
 - Handle long-term storage deal management, including automated renew and repair.